 1887 - 1978

 Ethel Knight Casey, a pianist and pioneer Seventh-day Adventist music teacher, taught in two colleges and one academy.
-Born in Roxbury, Massachusetts, she attended South Lancaster Academy, later Atlantic Union College, where she earned a diploma in 1912.
+She was born in Roxbury, Massachusetts, on September 28, 1887, one of five children of Henry C. and Elizabeth A. Knight.
+She attended South Lancaster Academy, later Atlantic Union College, where she earned a diploma in 1912.
 While at SLA, she also worked as a reporter and editor for the Atlantic Union Conference magazine, the Atlantic Union Gleaner.

 Knight started her teaching career at Keene Industrial Academy, now Southwestern Adventist University, serving as chair of the music department from 1912 to 1916.
 She and Ira L. Casey married in June 1916 and then moved to Loma Linda, California.

-She ended her career teaching at Loma Linda Academy and was living in Loma Linda, California, when she died at age ninety.
+She ended her career teaching at Loma Linda Academy and was living in Loma Linda, California, when she died on June 6, 1978, at age ninety.